top of page

 • Digital data is protected using password-protected systems and encrypted storage where necessary.

-• Access to personal data is restricted to authorised personnel only, such as the Safeguarding Officer, choir administrators, and relevant staff.
+• Access to personal data is restricted to authorised personnel only, such as the Choir Director, choir administrators, and relevant staff.

 Information Sharing